Signs of hearing issues in Aboriginal and Torres Strait Islander children

 If your child does any of the following, it may be a sign of a hearing problem:

 If you’re concerned about your child’s hearing, we’re here to help.
 Our paediatric audiologists are specially trained on the care and management of hearing loss in children.
 If we discover a hearing problem, we’ll work with you to ensure your child has all the support they need to get on with being a kid!
-You can contact us here.
+You can also contact us.